Poutchy/project_MMSD/pseudo/exchange2.md

-= Explication of the third exchange type
+= Explication of the second exchange type

 In the second exchange we would like ?.